A weak regularity lemma for polynomials: Introduction

 \begin{theorem*}[see Theorem~\ref{thm:surj}] Let $\P \colon \F^n \to \F^m$ be a polynomial map with $\deg(\P) \le d$, over any finite field $\F$ with $d < \ch(\F)$.
 If $\Image\P$ does not contain a line then

 \end{theorem*}

+Note that just for the special case of $\F_3$, there is already a vast literature on subsets of $\F_3^m$ avoiding a line, also known as cap sets.
+See Remark~\ref{remark:cap-sets} for more on the connection between cap sets and polynomial maps.

-One can significantly extend this result, by considering the largest degree of a curve contained in the image of $\P$.
-Formally, we define the \emph{univariate degree} of a polynomial map $\P$ as
+One can significantly extend this result by considering the univariate degree $\udeg(\P)$, which we recall is the smallest degree of a curve contained in the image of $\P$.
+We note that $\udeg(\P)=1$ if and only if $\Image\P$ contains a line (and for $m=1$ this means surjectivity).